jjanguiyeontaehani/BurnFit_FrontEnd_Project/README.md

 # BurnFit Frontend Project
-This is my first React Native App Project, so ill figure more learning about what React Native is
+This is my first React Native App Project, so ill figure more learning about it. and ill never use ChatBot, Copilot

+##

 **Enjoy!**